ltonetwork/documentation/01-event-chain/index.md

 Array with anchors.
 Each anchor is a transaction in on a blockchain.
 An anchor is an object with a `type` field which determines the network / transaction type and a `sourceId` field that contains the transaction id.

+Supported anchor types are

+* `BTCOpReturn` - Anchored to a Bitcoin transaction within an OP_RETURN output.
+* `ETHData` - Anchored to an Ethereum transaction within the data field.
+* `WAVESData` - Anchored to an Waves data transaction.